scitags/flowd-go/rpms/glowd.1.md

 :   This object defines the plugins to instantiate as well as their configuration.
 The object's keys **MUST**
     be the identifier of the desired plugin and the associated values are objects representing each plugin's particular configuration.
 The details of these per-plugin configurations can be found on the PLUGINS section.
-If key specifying a non-existent plugin is included, glowd will refuse to start and print a (hopefully) informative error indicating the problem.
+If key specifying a non-existent plugin is included, flowd-go will refuse to start and print a (hopefully) informative error indicating the problem.

 **backends [object]**